kimdiallo/Pidoho/README.md

 </p>

 ## About
-Goal is to provide an easy way to run a fast stable and lightweight smart home solution based on [homebridge.io](https://github.com/nfarina/homebridge) and [docker](https://www.docker.com/) which allows to control, automate and monitor your home via Siri and [Apple HomeKit](https://www.apple.com/ios/home/).
+The goal is to provide an easy way to run a fast, stable and lightweight smarthome solution based on [homebridge.io](https://github.com/nfarina/homebridge) and [docker](https://www.docker.com/) which allows to control, automate and monitor your home via Siri and [Apple HomeKit](https://www.apple.com/ios/home/).

 Free and open source software designed to run on hardware low in purchase and upkeep.